Kinematic scaling relations of disc galaxies from ionised gas at $z\sim1$ and their connection with dark matter haloes: Data and sample selection

-\looseness=-1 A key aspect of this study is the use of robust $M_\ast$ estimates, which we obtain using the SED fitting approach by \cite{marasco_mstar} and exploiting the HST (ACS or WFC3) and/or JWST (NIRCam) photometry.
-In particular, we use the publicly available images from the following surveys: CANDELS \citep{candels1,candels2}, COSMOS \citep{cosmos1,cosmos2}, PRIMER \citep{primer2021}, JADES \citep{jades}, and COSMOS-Web \citep{cosmosweb}.
+\looseness=-1 A key aspect of this study is the use of robust $M_\ast$ estimates, which we obtained using the SED fitting approach by \cite{marasco_mstar} and exploiting our HST (ACS or WFC3) and/or JWST (NIRCam) photometry.
+In particular, we used the publicly available images from the following surveys: CANDELS \citep{candels1,candels2}, COSMOS \citep{cosmos1,cosmos2}, PRIMER \citep{primer2021}, JADES \citep{jades}, and COSMOS-Web \citep{cosmosweb}.
 These surveys provide imaging in (some of) the following filters: f444w, f356w, f277w, f150w, f115w, and f090w from JWST, and f160w, f125w, f105w, f814w, f850lp, and f606w from HST.
-Using only space-based imaging (a condition not always imposed in previous studies) is crucial, as it has significantly better spatial resolution, photometric calibration and overall image quality than ground-based data.
-Moreover, unlike previous studies, we use JWST rest-frame bands, enabling us to better characterise the stellar masses of our sample.
-We carefully extract the photometry (see \citealt{marasco_mstar} for full details) in the available bands and model the SED with the software \textsc{Bagpipes} \citep{bagpipes}.
-We adopt `non-parametric' star-formation histories, considering the stellar population models from \citet[][2016 version]{bc03}\footnote{We have also explored the BPASS stellar population models \citep{eldridge2009,stanway2018}, finding that they produce stellar masses lower 0.25 dex on average, but without significant systematics, and therefore not affecting the slopes of the scaling relations presented in Sect.~\ref{sec:scaling}.}, the dust model from \cite{charlot2000}, and a \cite{kroupa2002} IMF.
+Using only space-based imaging (a condition not always imposed in previous studies) is crucial, as it has significantly better spatial resolution, photometric calibration, and overall image quality than ground-based data.
+Moreover, unlike previous studies, we used JWST rest-frame bands, enabling us to better characterise the stellar masses of our sample.
+We carefully extracted the photometry (see \citealt{marasco_mstar} for full details) in the available bands and modelled the SED with the software \textsc{Bagpipes} \citep{bagpipes}.
+We adopted `non-parametric' star-formation histories, considering the stellar population models from \citet[][2016 version]{bc03}\footnote{We also explored the BPASS stellar population models \citep{eldridge2009,stanway2018}, finding that they produce stellar masses lower 0.25 dex on average but without significant systematics, and therefore do not affect the slopes of the scaling relations presented in Sect.~\ref{sec:scaling}.}, the dust model from \cite{charlot2000}, and a \cite{kroupa2002} initial mass function.
 The redshift is fixed to the H$\alpha$ value from the KROSS and KMOS$^{\rm 3D}$ surveys.
-We only consider galaxies with fluxes in at least four bands (we typically have five or six bands, and up to ten) and whose model SEDs provide a high-quality fit to the data ($p(>\chi^2)>0.05$, see \citealt{marasco_mstar}). \cite{marasco_mstar} showed that their SED-based and dynamical $M_\ast$ estimates in local disc galaxies (e.g. \citealt{postinomissing,schombert2022,paper_galaxyhalo}) agree within $\sim0.2$ dex across nearly six orders of magnitude in $M_\ast$, which implies that they can be used interchangeably in the study of scaling relations and their evolution.
+We only considered galaxies with fluxes in at least four bands (we typically have five or six bands but as many as ten) and whose model SEDs provide a high-quality fit to the data ($p(>\chi^2)>0.05$; see \citealt{marasco_mstar}). \cite{marasco_mstar} showed that their SED-based and dynamical $M_\ast$ estimates in local disc galaxies (e.g. \citealt{postinomissing,schombert2022,paper_galaxyhalo}) agree within $\sim0.2$ dex across nearly six orders of magnitude in $M_\ast$, which implies that they can be used interchangeably in the study of scaling relations and their evolution.